Our Mission Statement

 The Stanford University School of Medicine continuing medical education (CME) program promotes continuous improvement in patient health care by providing physicians and other health care professionals with high quality, evidence-based educational activities focusing on advances in medicine, new medical technology, biomedical research, and changes in the health care environment.
-The overall goal of the program is to augment physician knowledge, enhance competence and performance in practice, and improve patient outcomes.
+The overall goal of the program is to augment physician knowledge, enhance competence and performance in practice, and ultimately improve patient outcomes.

 Stanford's CME program includes a broad range of primary care, specialty and subspecialty topics chosen through a comprehensive needs assessment process, which identifies "gaps" between current and best practice.
 Content is chosen for its relevance to the target audience's scope of professional practice and is planned to enhance core competencies, promote evidence-based care and serve the interests of the public.